SegiH/SegiTable/README.md

  - Built in search
  - Built in pagination
  - Built in filtering
+ - Collapsible/expandable rows for either all rows or some rows based on criteria
  - Export to CSV
  - Customize the look and feel with CSS